Communicable Disease

 Managing Emergency Health Care and Communicable Diseases in the School Setting (NYSED 11/2023)

-Provides guidance for developing emergency health care and communicable disease protocols for schools.
-This document is intended for use by school health personnel and administrators.
+Provides guidance for developing emergency healthcare and communicable disease protocols for schools.
+It is intended for use by school health personnel and administrators.

 CDC Diseases & Conditions